JongJunLim/md/Projects/Samsung(P1).md

 The project was a salesforce Establishment project, and tableau dashboards were also developed and embedded in the salesforce.
 There were more than 10 Salesforce employees, and the Tableau developer was one fellow employee, including me, with a total of two.

-The dashboards I will be in charge of were one screen to be embedded in the Home screen of the C360 (Customer 360), Sales Summay, and Account's Sales Summar.
+The dashboards I will be in charge of were one screen to be embedded in the Home screen of the C360 (Customer 360), Sales Summary, and Account's Sales Summary.

 There was a need to write a **custom query** to meet the customer's requirements.
 In fact, I didn't know much about complicated query statements at the time.
 I couldn't write my own queries, but I also decided that I would have to study them hard for the future.
 (The certificate cannot be said to guarantee skills, but after studying steadily, I also obtained a **SQLD certificate** in June after the project was completed.)